 Side trips are a fun way to take a break from the daily grind and see parts of America you may never visit otherwise.
 Two of my favourites were a spontaneous adventure to Asheville, NC and New York City!

-If those 22 reasons weren’t enough, here’s what some of my beautiful friends had to say when I asked them about their favourite parts of the trail:
+If those 22 reasons aren’t enough, here’s what some of my beautiful friends had to say when I asked them about their favourite parts of the trail:

-We were more in touch with our shared frailty and fierceness, and we became more real with each other sooner.
-I truly believe the trees give off not just a welcome oxygen, but a vital surrounding of strength, spurring us on when we thought we couldn’t.
-I miss it every day!”
+We are more in touch with our shared frailty and fierceness, and we become more real with each other sooner.
+I truly believe the trees give off not just a welcome oxygen, but a vital surrounding of strength, spurring us on when we think we can’t.”

-“My favourite thing about the AT is how even though everyday you’re doing the same thing, you know, hiking, each day is totally different and something new always happens.
+“My favourite thing about hiking the Appalachian Trail is how even though everyday you’re doing the same thing, you know, hiking, each day is totally different and something new always happens.
 One day might suck and you want to quit, but the next day you go swimming at a beach, see a bear or eat ice cream.
 You just never know what awesome thing will come next”.

-If you plan to hike the Appalachian Trail in the future, or just love reading about it, here’s some of my previous articles:
+If you plan to hike the Appalachian Trail in the future, or just love reading about it, check out all of my articles in my Appalachian Trail archive.
+Alternatively, you can visit the Appalachian Trail Conservancy website.